jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 ### Upgrade channels

 Upgrade channels are tied to a minor version of Red Hat OpenShift Container Platform (OCP).
 An upgrade channel never includes a minor version above the the channel version, but may include a version below.
-For instance, OCP stable-4.13 upgrade channel never includes an upgrade to a 4.14 release, but will include 4.12.
+For instance, the OCP `stable-4.13` upgrade channel never includes an upgrade to a 4.14 release, but will include 4.12.
 Upgrade channels control only release selection and don't impact the version of the cluster.

 Azure Red Hat OpenShift provides support for stable channels only.
-For example: stable-4.14.
+For example: `stable-4.14`.

-You can use the stable-4.14 channel to upgrade from a previous minor version of Azure Red Hat OpenShift.
+You can use the `stable-4.14` channel to upgrade from a previous minor version of Azure Red Hat OpenShift.
 Clusters upgraded using fast, prerelease, and candidate channels could put your cluster in Limited Support.

 If you change to a channel that doesn't include your current release, an alert displays and no updates can be recommended.
 However, you can safely change back to your original channel at any point.